Skip to main content

 🧠 The Science of Posture and Health

-Poor posture quietly affects more than appearance—it puts extra stress on the spine, muscles, and joints.
-Over time, this strain can lead to chronic pain, fatigue, headaches, and even reduced lung capacity.
-Research shows:
+When alignment is off, extra strain is placed on the spine, surrounding muscles, and joints.
+Over time, this quiet stress can contribute to chronic pain, persistent fatigue, tension headaches, and even reduced lung capacity as breathing becomes shallow and restricted.

 🌿 Maintain light movement with [Skip the Elevator].